woowu/ims2-waveform/README.md

 Power cycle the meter after issued the command.

-## Receive waveforms from meter streaming serial port
+## Receive waveforms over the serial port

 Connect your PC, using an USB-to-TTL cable, to the meter waveform streaming UART pins (PIN 11 and PIN 1) following the below diagram: